Financial Empowerment

 Eligible participants experiencing a heat emergency, such as running out of propane, natural gas shut offs or failing heating systems may be eligible for expedited processing of their application.
 Apply online or call 1-866-432-8435 for more information.

-Energy Outreach Colorado (ECO) – Bill Payment Assistance:
+Energy Outreach Colorado (EOC) – Bill Payment Assistance:

 Provide bill payment assistance to households who are behind on their energy bills and are at risk of not having home energy.
 Payments are made directly to a local utility or fuel company.